Use Docker buildx in AWS CodeBuild to build multi-architecture Container Images

 If you want to install emulators for every supported platform you can also use

---install all
+--install all.

 Quick Tip: You might encounter the problem of Docker’s pull limits when

-starting your builds and pulling the binfmt
+starting your builds and pulling the binfmt image from Docker Hub.
+So think

 about also implementing a Docker Hub login or hosting the images in your